undavide/fs/Frequency Separation 2021.md

 ![](img/formula-16bit.png)

 Here we're Adding to the Original the inverted Blurred (hence 1 minus Blurred, this is how you invert pixels), scaling 2 (i.e. divided by 2).
 This is again the detail layer then set to Linear Light mode: we call this A, and B is the Original.
-Applying the same blending formula 2A + B - 1 we can substitute A in it and everything again simplifies to the Original.
+Applying the same blending formula 2A + B - 1 we can substitute A in it and everything simplifies to the Original.
 Great!

 So it's not that Linear Light is a magic blend mode, nor that it fits Frequency Separation.
 The Apply Image settings happen to work with Linear Light in returning the original values.